-URI http://eclass.uowm.gr/courses/MECH107 ommended equisites • Dynamics Cou rse content Free vibration and forced response of single degree of freedom linear oscillators to impulsive, harmonic, periodic and transient excitation (natural frequency, damping ratio, resonance).
+Course code 140 URL http://eclass.uowm.gr/courses/MECH107 Recommended Prerequisites • Dynamics Course content Free vibration and forced response of single degree of freedom linear oscillators to impulsive, harmonic, periodic and transient excitation (natural frequency, damping ratio, resonance).
 Response of multiple degree of freedom linear oscillators (formulation of the equations of motion, determination of natural frequencies and mode shapes, modal analysis).
 Axial, torsional and bending vibration of bars.
 Applications (measurement and evaluation of vibration characteristics, vibration isolation, vibration absorption, balancing, torsional vibration).
 The course, beyond the theoretical teaching, introduces the student and into programming, based on application programs in an environment of MATLAB.
-In the course, three (3) laboratory exercises are conducted from which students are informed about the experimental methods in vibrations of mechanical systems and have the opportunity to see the connection of the theory with the Exp ected learning actual constructions.
-Upon successful completion of this course, students will be outc omes and petences to be nired: able to: have a full understanding of the underlying principles of oscillation. develop simplified models of mechanical systems. • develop and solve the motion equations of mechanical systems. • predict dynamic and oscillating behavior of systems based on model analysis. • understand the basic dynamic characteristics that affect the dynamics of mechanical systems. • apply the methodologies in the design of mechanical vibration isolation devices. • solve typical examples using analytical and numerical methods.
-Teac ching methods Lectures (13 weeks x 3 hour of Theory and 2 hours of Exercises) and homeworks.
+In the course, three (3) laboratory exercises are conducted from which students are informed about the experimental methods in vibrations of mechanical systems and have the opportunity to see the connection of the theory with the actual constructions.
+Expected learning Upon successful completion of this course, students will be outcomes and competences to be acquired: able to:have a full understanding of the underlying principles of oscillation. acquireu. develop simplified models of mechanical systems. develop and solve the motion equations of mechanical systems. • predict dynamic and oscillating behavior of systems based on model analysis. • understand the basic dynamic characteristics that affect the dynamics of mechanical systems. • apply the methodologies in the design of mechanical vibration isolation devices. • solve typical examples using analytical and numerical methods.
+Teaching methodsLectures (13 weeks x 3 hour of Theory and 2 hours of Exercises) and homeworks.